-- a.
-The property line of a Sundry Store shall not be located within one thousand feet (1,000') of the property line of another Sundry Store. - b.
-A Sundry Store may only be located within a standalone building. - 24.
-Tattoo or Piercing Studio - a.
-A Specific Use Permit (SUP) may be required according to the permitted Use Chart - b.
-Approval is subject to the following conditions: - A studio shall operate only with a valid license issued by the Texas Department of State Health Services and subject to inspection by the State Department or its affiliates or assigns, including the City. - (2) A studio shall not locate within feet (300') of a church, school, residential zoning district, or another studio, as measured along the property lines of street front and from property line to property line. - (3) Hours of operation shall not extend beyond midnight. - 25.
+The property line of a Sundry Store shall not be located within one thousand feet (1,000') of the property line of another Sundry Store.

+- 24. Tattoo or Piercing Studio - a.
+A Specific Use Permit (SUP) may be required according to the permitted Use Chart

+- b.
+Approval is subject to the following conditions: - (1) A studio shall operate only with a valid license issued by the Texas Department of State Health Services and subject to inspection by the State Department or its affiliates or assigns, including the City. - (2) A studio shall not locate within three hundred feet (300') of a church, school, residential zoning district, or another studio, as measured along the property lines of street front and from property line to property line. - (3) Hours of operation shall not extend beyond midnight, and shall not start before 6:00 AM. - 25.
 Temporary On-Site Storage Unit or Container Standards